 ‘Our research group investigates the role artists, designers and cultural producers in general can play in developing the aesthetics and poetics of a desirable future.’

 Sebastian Olma is professor Cultural and Creative Industries.
-He works for the Expertise Centre Art, Design and Technology, and is a tutor at the Master Institute for Visual Cultures.
+He works for the Expertise Centre Art, Design and Technology.

 Sebastian started his academic career pursuing interdisciplinary studies in the social and human sciences at universities in Germany and the United States.
 He obtained his PhD from the Centre for Cultural Studies, Goldsmiths College, University of London in 2007 with a dissertation analysing the ontology of contemporary capitalism.
 He started his professional career with conducting a number of academic research projects in the field of art and the creative industry for institutions such as the Royal Netherlands Academy of Sciences (KNAW).
 He worked as a researcher at the Institute of Network Cultures at the Amsterdam University of Applied Sciences.
 As a lecturer at the University of Amsterdam, he supervised PhD students in critical studies of the creative industry.